LIS 416: Descriptive Cataloging

 RDA, Chapters 5–7 (and corresponding LC-PCC PSs)

-Week 15: What the Future holds (Presentations)
+Week 14: 4.E What the Future holds (Final Presentations on Official RDA)

-Other Readings That Might Be of Interest
+Other Readings and Tools That Might Be of Interest

 LC, MARC Authorities format